fluct/fluct/README.md

 ```

 Now that you’re up and running, here are a few things you should know.
-See [Customize](/customize.md) to know how to change actions behaviors,
-and see [Command Line Interface](/command-line-interface.md) to use useful commands
+See [Command Line Interface](/docs/command-line-interface.md) to use utility commands
-to develop and debug your application.
+to develop your application, and see [FAQ](/docs/faq.md) to know how to customize your application.